 CYCLIST RULES ON TRAIL & ROAD

 A very important goal of the Lifeline 100 event is to show the community the benefits and safety of cycling.
-All riders must obey the trail rules which include 15 mph speed limit, announcing every pass, stopping at crossings and riding single file when passing.
+All riders must obey the trail rules which include 15 mph speed limit, announcing every pass, yielding to pedestrians and riding single file when passing.
 On the road, the 3 foot law requires drivers to leave 3 feet of room when safely passing a cyclist.
 It is our responsibility, as cyclists, to also be courteous and obey ALL traffic laws and signals.
 That means stopping at red lights and stop signs, signaling turns and generally riding single file and on the shoulder on the busier routes.
 Please follow the rules of the roads and trails.

 After celebrating your crossing of the finish line, we are tentatively planning to provide post-ride lunch subject to prevailing COVID restrictions in place at the time of the event date for 30, 65 and 100 milers starting 11:30AM.
 There will be other snacks and drinks for all riders.